romqrq/Pawer/README.md

 - The secondary font `Lexend Tera` was chosen to counter balance the header, adding a slim look with more spaced letters.
 It introduces a more informal visual while still favoring the readability.

-- The tertiary font `Roboto` was chosen for the general text, offering a mid-term to the two previous fonts and keeping the page ballanced.
+- The tertiary font `Roboto` was chosen for the general text, offering a mid-term to the two previous fonts and keeping the page balanced.
 It is a font with high readability and keeps a clean and professional look.

 ### Icons

 - All icons used were chosen from materialize library.
-They are all icons that have strongly established meaning and are widely used accross the internet making them easy to be understood by the users.
+They are all icons that have strongly established meaning and are widely used across the internet making them easy to be understood by the users.

-- Social media icons for facebook, instagram, twitter and youtube are used on the footer of the website.
+- Social media icons for Facebook, Instagram, Twitter and Youtube are used on the footer of the website.
 These links are targeting the main page of their respective social media network

 ### Colours